dvvedz/crtshgrab/README.md

 # crtshgrab

-This little script is made by me, and is used for grabing subdomains from crt.sh.
+This bash script grabs all the subdomains from crt.sh

 `jq` needs to be installed... `brew install jq`